apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ...
 ```

-Each image path is paired with a value representing the class out of Imagenet's 1000 classes that returned the highest confidence score.
+Each image path is paired with a value representing the Imagenet class that returned the highest confidence score out of Imagenet's 1000 classes.

 ---
 ## Image segmentation